 Minimise applications for new credit, certainly no more than a new one every four months.

 And check your credit report and make sure all details on it – recent addresses, electoral roll - are up-to-date, including past details.

-Find out more in our guide to how to improve your credit score.
+- Find out more: how to improve your credit score.

 Does the size of the CCJ affect my mortgage application?